-You can see how much this might affect a person’s life in terms of relationships, friendships, socializing, work, and career.
+You can see how much this might affect a person's life in terms of relationships, friendships, socializing, work, and career.
 There is a preoccupation with what you drink, especially before you leave the house, with where you are, and what options are available for using a bathroom.
 Every day is taken up with these kinds of thoughts.
-You change your habits and social behavior in order to compensate.
+You change your habits and social behaviour in order to compensate.
 It is no longer easy to plan on going to a friend’s house, a party, or the theatre.
 The longer it goes on, the more the person can forget how it was before they were phobic and not realize how much the phobia is affecting their life and their choices.
-After time a person is a person controlled by his or her own fear and shame rather than being able to be spontaneous and social.
+After time a person is controlled by his or her own fear and shame rather than being able to be spontaneous and social.

-What I did to get better?
+What can you do to get better?